pratik3011622/gsv-yearbook/README.md

-# 🎓 AlumniVerse - Where Memories Meet Futures
+# GSVConnect - Where Memories Meet Futures

 A modern, interactive university yearbook and alumni portal connecting students and alumni through memories, networking, mentorship, and opportunities.